The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 I’ve had instances where something I was carrying fell apart.
 But thankfully, I had tape on me, to instantly hold it together.
 Problem solved!

 When I go into the field or a factory, I always carry tissue wipes with me.
-My hands always end up very dirty.
-And a lot of the time, I don’t have time to properly wash my hands.
+Because my hands always end up very dirty.
+And in most instances, I don’t have time to properly wash my hands.

-So, I wipe my hands with tissue wipes.
-Or, I use a tissue wipe to hold my pencil because I don’t want to make my other belongings dirty.
+Also, I use a tissue wipe to hold my pencil to keep my other belongings from becoming dirty.

 Like tissue wipes, hand sanitizer is important in the field.
 Because you touch all types of gross things.